termapps/enquirer/README.md

-    input           Prompt that takes user input and returns a string multi-select    Prompt that allows the user to select multiple items from a list of options secret          Prompt that takes user input, hides it from the terminal, and returns a string
+    input           Prompt that takes user input and returns a string multi-select    Prompt that allows the user to select multiple items from a list of options secret          Prompt that takes user input, hides it from the terminal, and returns a string select          Prompt that allows the user to select from a list of options
 ```

 ### Library